Categories

-The goal of running.COACH is to optimize your training and adapt it to your specific requirements.
-Not only your current performance is taken into account, but also the training days available to you (number and time) and your individual running goals.
+The goal of running.COACH is to optimize your training and adapt it to your specific conditions.
+Not only your current performance level is taken into account, but also the available training days (number and time) and your individual running goals.
 The following blog post can serve as a guide on how to get running.COACH to optimally prepare you for your running goals.

 Step 1: Set a suitable target

-Step 2: Define your running target in the settings
+Step 2: Define your running goal in the settings

-Log in at www.runningcoach.me and then click on the “Training settings” tab.
+Log in at www.runningcoach.me and then click on the “Plan Setup” tab.
 At point four, first select “Participation in competitions” as your primary training goal (from the drop-down list) and then click in the empty field below.
 If your training goal, in our case the Grand-Prix von Bern, is stored in our database (there are more than 400 running events stored in Switzerland alone), it will appear as a selection after you have entered a few letters.
-Select the desired distance (21.1km).
+Select the desired distance (16.1km).

 Step 3: Determine the priority of your race